d3x0r/sack.vfs/README.md

           mountName - the mount name used to mount to volume as a filesystem; it may be referenced later in the string passed to Sqlite.
 It may be `null` if it is anonymous mount. if no parameters are passed, a Volume object representing the native filesystem is returned.
+    Volume.mkdir(pathname) - utility function to make directories which might not exist before volume does; (Volume() auto creates directories now if specified path to filename does not exist) parameters - (pathname)
+                path to create- will created missing parent path parts too.
+    Volume.readAsString( filename ) - memory map map a file from native filesystem as a utf8 string.
+    Volume.mapFile( filename ) - memory map map a file from native filesystem as an arrayBuffer.
     File - some native filsystem utility methods(?)
     SaltyRNG(feed salt callback) - creates a random number generator TLS - namespace for utilities to generate certificates/keys